kayy-armani/kayy-armani/README.md

 ## Areas of Study

 In my course, there are many modules.
 One of the modules that I have found I enjoy is "*Introduction to Cyber Security*".
-In this module, we learn about the key aspects of *Cyber Security*, such as the 3 pillars; **Confidentiality**, **Integrity** and **Availability**  (The CIA Triad).
+In this module, we learn about the key aspects of *Cyber Security*, such as the 3 pillars: **Confidentiality**, **Integrity** and **Availability**  (The CIA Triad).
 We also look at forms of solutions to threats or attacks in this module, which I find very fascinating.

 <img src="https://www.f5.com/content/dam/f5-labs-v2/article/articles/edu/20190709_what_is_the_cia_triad/cia_triad.png" style="zoom:33%;" />